eczarny/xmlrpc/README.markdown

 # What if I find a bug, or what if I want to help?

 Please, contact me with any questions, comments, suggestions, or problems.
 I try to make the time to answer every request.
-If you would like to submit a bug, or file an enhancement request, please [create a new ticket with Lighthouse] [1].

 Those  wishing to contribute to the project should begin by obtaining the latest source  with  Git.
 The project is hosted on GitHub, making it easy for anyone to